Twenty questions: United Kingdom

-The BBC aired a version on radio from 28 February 1947 to 1976 with TV specials airing in 1947 and 1948 plus a series from 1956 to 1957.
-On radio, the subject to be guessed was revealed to the audience by a "mystery voice" (originally Norman Hackforth from 1947 to 1962; he was later a regular panelist).
+The BBC aired a radio version from 28 February 1947 to 1976, with TV specials in 1947 and 1948, plus a series from 1956 to 1957.
+On the radio, the subject to be guessed was revealed to the audience by a "mystery voice" (originally Norman Hackforth from 1947 to 1962; he was later a regular panelist).
 Hackforth became well known amongst the British public as much for his aloofness as his apparent knowledgeability.

 The series was originally presented by Stewart MacPherson.
 The panel comprised Richard Dimbleby, Jack Train, Anona Winn and Joy Adamson, in later years comedian Peter Glaze also.
 A later presenter, Gilbert Harding, was ousted in 1960 by producer Ian Messiter when, after having drunk a triple gin-and-tonic he had originally offered to Messiter, proceeded to completely ruin the night's game - he insulted two panelists, failed to recognise a correct identification after seven questions (after revealing the answer upon the 20th question, he yelled at the panel and audience), and ended the show three minutes early by saying "I'm fed up with this idiotic game ...
 I'm going home".
 He was replaced by Kenneth Horne until 1967, followed by David Franklin from 1970 to 1972.

 A revival ran for one season in the 1990s on BBC Radio 4, hosted by Jeremy Beadle.
 A version with a rival line-up, produced by commercial station Radio Luxembourg, is not acknowledged by the BBC.
 Another revival, under the title Guess What?, was hosted by Barry Took for a single series in 1998.

 A televised version ran from 1960 to 1961, produced by Associated-Rediffusion for ITV and hosted by Peter Jones (who later hosted in 1974).
 The "mystery voice" later became a running gag on the radio series I'm Sorry I Haven't A Clue.

 The BBC World Service also broadcast a version called Animal, Vegetable and Mineral, chaired by Terry Wogan with a panel including Rachael Heyhoe Flint and Michael Flanders.

-In the movie The 20 Questions Murder Mystery (1950) then members of the team, including Richard Dimbleby and Norman Hackforth, appear.
+In the movie The 20 Questions Murder Mystery (1950), members of the team, including Richard Dimbleby and Norman Hackforth, appear.
 Together with two newspaper reporters, they work to find the identity of a serial killer who sends in questions for the panel that prefigure his next victim.